HydroModPy/HydroModPy/docs/readthedocs/source/contribute.rst

 Contribute
 ==========

-HydroModPy welcomes pull requests for bug fixes, new workflows, documentation, and example notebooks.
+HydroModPy welcomes contributions for bug fixes, new workflows, documentation, and example notebooks.
 This page summarises the expected workflow.

 Set up the environment